All Episodes

 Here's how the AP starts.

-Now Palin says she didn't often stay at high-end hotels, and the AP counters by saying, Yes, she did one time that we could find.
+Now, Palin says she didn't often stay at high-end hotels, and the AP counters by saying, yes, she did one time that we could find.

-She didn't say I never, she said I didn't often.
+She say, I didn't often.

-So she says she didn't often stay at a high-end hotel, and the AP counters by saying, Yes, she did, yes, she did one time.
+So she says she didn't often stay at a high-end hotel.

-Yeah, that's why she said not often, rather than never.
+Yeah, that's why she said not often rather than never.

 I even talked to her about that last week in the interview.